What is The Specified Skills Evaluation Exam? What is the test content and the pass certificate of passing?

 Conditions for exemption from The Specified Skills Evaluation Exam

-The Specified Skills Evaluation Exam is exempted for those who have successfully completed Technical Intern Training (ii) in the same work category and are transitioning to Specified Skills.
+The Specified Skills Evaluation Exam is exempt when someone who has completed Technical Intern Training (ii) well in the same job category moves to Specified Skills.

-Foreigners who successfully complete Technical Intern Training (ii) in a related job are deemed to already have the "skills to do that job."
+Foreigners who have successfully completed the Technical Intern Training (ii) for a related job are considered to already have the "skills to do the job".

-Therefore, they are exempt from The Specified Skills Evaluation Exam and can obtain "Specified Skilled Worker (i)" residence status.
+Therefore, The Specified Skills Evaluation Exam is exempt and you can obtain a "Specified Skilled Worker (i)" status of residence.

-What does it mean to “successfully complete Technical Intern Training (ii)”?
+What does it mean to "complete Technical Intern Training (ii) well"?

-"Successfully completing Technical Intern Training (ii)" refers to a person who has completed technical intern training for two years and ten months or more and meets either of the following criteria:
+"Good completion of Technical Intern Training (ii)" is a person who has completed a Technical Intern Training for at least 2 years and 10 months and falls under one of the following:

 What is the content of The Specified Skills Evaluation Exam?